chaerynie/ios102-prework/README.md

 - [ ] 1.
 User can tap a button to change the color of the background view
 - [ ] 3.
 User can select on additional buttons that provide more info about the user (favorite color)
 - [ ] 4.
-Any stylistic changes that are not default options (background color changed to selected favorite color, font, layout)
+Any stylistic changes that are not default options (font, layout)